aygul-p/AP_CV_Projects/README.md

 Zachary Abbott and Shelby Perry are the highest-spending customers.
-Such information should be taken into account to turn them into loyal customers so that the revenue may increase thanks to such clients.
+This information should be leveraged to build their loyalty, as retaining such clients could significantly boost revenue.